karimdabbouz/balancr/README.md

 A simple Flask app that uses BERTopic for topic modeling on German news articles.

 I didn't bother building a dedicated frontend.
 This is just for demonstration.
-Video is sped up:
+Video is sped up.
+Depending on the number of documents (and your machine) this might take a while: